-Before undergoing the procedure you should have the opportunity to visit your chosen clinic where they should perform a thorough examination of your eyes.
-They can then discuss all the options available to you, and encourage you to ask any questions that you want before deciding whether or not to proceed.
+Before undergoing the procedure, you should have the opportunity to visit your chosen clinic where they should perform a thorough examination of your eyes.
+They can discuss all the options available to you, and encourage you to ask any questions that you want before deciding whether or not to proceed.

 Finding a surgeon

 The surgeon is the most important person involved in the treatment and you should be confident about their qualifications and level of experience – for example, how many treatments they have performed?

 The laser eye surgery treatment process is usually carried out on both eyes during the same visit.
 You are in the treatment room for approximately 20 minutes, with the laser being applied for only one or two minutes.
 Both the LASEK and LASIK techniques are performed with the aid of anaesthetic drops to keep you as comfortable as possible throughout the procedure.
 Clear lens exchange treatment usually takes around 15 minutes per eye and occurs about a week apart.

 As with any medial treatment you will need to have regular check-ups.
 This will help to make sure that your eyes are healing correctly.